Kitt's Steps, Skit Steps, Skit's Hole

 Bray continues; "The chasm or fissure, through which the river begins to fall, at the depth of about five and twenty feet, is about ten across...
 Viewed from below, the water seems in the centre of the chasm to rush from beneath a rock, which no doubt occasioned it to be called Kitt's Hole.
 After three or four obstructions in its course, it leaps over a ledge of rock in a perpendicular fall, but not more than twelve or fourteen feet in height, whilst the water in the basin below is about eleven feet deep."

-Sadly, the upper section can no longer be accessed and we must content ourselves with Mrs. Bray's account.
-However, the lower section, with its excellent waterfall, can be espied through the trees by diverting from the footpath down to the river.
+Sadly, Kitt's Hole, with its magnificent waterfall, can no longer be accessed and we must content ourselves with Mrs. Bray's account.
+If you do wish to visit please seek landowner permission.
 Despite its disappearance from the maps, the name 'Kitt' is still prevalent in the area, with a cottage and bridge bearing that name.
 Bray offers up as a possible source; a woman called Catherine, or Kitty, who drowned here when the river was swollen by heavy rain.
 This would have been before the building of Kitt's Bridge when the byway crossed the river on a straighter course at a more precarious place.
 Evidence of the old road can still be seen today from the milestone to the south where there is an obvious track descending to a ford and continuing up the other bank to where Kitt's Cottage now stands.
 In addition, a faint trace of the route going through a field north of Skitt Lane to meet up with the A386 can be seen on satellite images.